Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 There are many sound card interfaces out on the market today and most should be able to be utilized with RoMac 10 Band Equalizer & Receive Filtering software.

-The other signal on the serial port that is needed to utilize all features of the Equalizer software is the "CTS" signal.
-This signal normally originates from the sound card interface to the computer.
-This signal tells the software that the transceiver is in the transmit mode.
-Again most sound card interface units that utilize the "RTS" signal to place the transceiver into transmit, will supply this signal, when the PTT switch is activated (closed).
+The other signal on the serial port that is needed to utilize all features of the Equalizer software is the "CTS" or the "DSR" signal.
+The default is CTS, which most sound card interface's utilize.
+This signal originates from the sound card interface to the computer.
+This signal tells the software that the transceiver is in the transmit mode (actually that the sound card interface has been placed into the transmit mode).
+Most sound card interface units that utilize the "RTS" or DTR signal to place the transceiver into transmit, will supply this signal, when the PTT switch is activated (closed).
+This signal is only required for "Rig Interface Mode" and certain modes of the CW I'der.

 If your present sound card interface works with some kind of digital mode software, you may be assured that the Equalizer software will work correctly in both transmit and receive.

-I believe that all the commercially made sound card interface units route the sound cards "line out (speakers)" and "line in" audio paths correctly.
+Commercially made sound card interface units route the sound cards "Line Out" (speakers) and "Line In" audio paths correctly.
 After all if they didn't, they wouldn't work with all the digital software on today's market.

 Some of the higher end sound card interface units also take care of routing the microphone audio correctly.
 If your interface unit has the capability of routing your microphone audio to the "microphone in" on the sound card you're all set, although I prefer to wire the microphone directly to the sound card in order to avoid any frequency restricting transformers that may be in line when using an interface unit.

-If your sound card interface doesn't have this capability, simply cable the microphone directly to the sound cards "microphone input" (use stereo jack, ground to sleeve, hot side to tip, leave the ring not connected.
-Balance microphones should be wired hot to tip, and minus and shield to sleeve, and ring left unconnected.
+If your sound card interface doesn't have this capability, simply cable the microphone directly to the sound cards "Microphone Input" (use stereo jack, ground to sleeve, hot side to tip, leave the ring not connected.
+Balance microphones should be wired hot to tip, minus and shield to sleeve, and ring left unconnected.
 See FAQ #13 for microphone wiring issues) and leave all other cabling as outlined in the sound cards interface units documentation.

 Click here for a simple to build interface unit that supports all modes of the RoMac 10 Band EQ and Receive Filtering.